 Rinse the beans under cool water, pat them completely dry, and trim off the stem ends.
 I also like to snap longer beans in half (to around 1-2 inches) so they’re easier to eat and cook more evenly.

-How long to roast green beans?
+How long do I roast green beans at 400°F?

-Can I roast frozen green beans?
+Can I make roasted green beans with frozen green beans?

-Oven Roasted Green Beans with Crispy Shallots
+Oven Roasted Green Beans Recipe with Crispy Shallots

-• Total Time: 30 minutes
+Total: 30 minutes

-• Yield: 6 servings 1x
+Servings: 6 servings

 Ingredients